 Fast food is everywhere.
 They even have Burger King!
 Also that hotel name.

 I used the last bit of battery power on my phone to find a place for breakfast that I had heard good things about called the Pancake Bakery.
 It didn’t open until 9:00 AM so we continued to wander around the area until then.
 We found out the Anne Frank house was right down the street from it.
 This is when it started to rain.
 We both had little umbrellas, but we were soon pretty wet.
 We picked a bench to sit on until the Pancake Bakery opened.

 A creative french fry stand.

 Hobbit Houseboat!!
 My new dream home.

 We were so early that we were the only customers.
-Man was it an amazing breakfast though!
-We both got hot chocolate and Dutch pancakes, which I liked a lot more than crepes.
+Man was it an amazing breakfast, though!
+We both got hot chocolate and Dutch pancakes, which I liked even more than crepes.
 It was amazing, but sadly almost immediately after eating I had some bad stomach pains.
 The entire rest of the weekend I had bad stomach problems.
 For some reason my stomach has been really sensitive this time in Europe (remember when I first came to Paris?).
-When I did the exchange program to Germany 5 years ago, I never had any problems like I have this time.
+When I did the exchange program to Germany 5 years ago, I never had any problems like I have had this time.

 Apple-banana pancake.
 It was incredible.

 Hot chocolate with a Stroopwaffel!
 I love Stroopwaffels.
 I got a package of them that I hope lasts until I get back to the US…